Chicken & Apple Sausage and Sweet Potato Skillet

 Brown the sausage

-Add sausage in a single layer and sear until browned on both sides, about 5 to 6 minutes total, then transfer to a bowl and keep the fat in the pan.
+Add the sausage in a single layer and cook until browned on both sides, about 5 to 7 minutes total.

 -